 - Score: comparing scores or ranges of scores

-For example, the following report compares responses to a question to highlight common knowledge gaps:
+For example, this report compares responses to a question to highlight common knowledge gaps.

 5) Time period dimensions